- INDEX tasked 11 firms with creating canvases that illustrated their individual design ethos

 Many of Dubai’s leading interior designers gathered for a unique celebration of self-expression last week, presenting one-off canvases styled to directly reflect the individual design ethos of their firms.

-The INDEX: Design for Expression launch event – marking two months until the opening of this year’s INDEX exhibition, the largest interiors event in the Middle East – showcased the creative prowess of 11 different design outfits.
+The INDEX: Design for Expression launch event from Dubai’s leading firms – marking two months until the opening of this year’s INDEX exhibition, the largest interiors event in the Middle East – showcased the creative prowess of 11 different design outfits.

 They were each given a month to create a visual representation of themselves as designers – in line with INDEX’s 2018 theme, Design for Expression – after being provided with a blank canvas and set of acrylic paints.